leto/writing/misc/lydia_book.md

 to show it works (optional).
 If a test was challenging to write, it most likely never got written.

-This is the first step in the path to Test Driven Enlightment.
+This is the first step in the path to Test Driven Enlightenment.
 You know tests are probably a good idea, but one hasn't seen the benefit of them clearly, so they are only written occasionally.

-If I could open up a wormhole and tell my younger self one peice of wisdom about testing, it would be:
+If I could open up a wormhole and tell my younger self one piece of wisdom about testing, it would be:

     Some tests, in the long-run, are more important than the code they test.